 Now stir that up really well with a spoon, it won’t take much.

-Before serving, set out on counter for about ten minutes but even that is optional.
+Before serving, set them out on the counter for about 10 minutes but even that is optional.

-If you don’t feel like waiting, just dive on in.
+If you don’t feel like waiting, just dive on in like I just did.

 Happiness is the spiritual experience of living every minute with love, grace, and gratitude.